 They're the new disciples of Jesus.
 To help them on their journey of faith we need to value and listen to them.
-Young people are also really good at sharing the Gospel and sharing Jesus.
-Listening to what they say often brings new ideas that everyone can share.
+Young people are also really good at sharing the Gospels and sharing Jesus.
+Listening to what they say often brings new and fresh ideas that everyone can share.
 How are churches implementing young people's ideas?

-At one church the young people felt they had outgrown the provision for them and didn't have a role.
-The leadership team listened.
-Now they're part of teams such as welcome and worship.
+At one church the young people said they felt they had outgrown the provision for them and didn't have a role.
+The leadership team listened and now the young people are part of teams such as welcome and worship.
 You're launching a blog for young people, how can they get involed?

 The content will be from young people and children.
-It can be a video, an article, photo, artwork, or poem.
-Each blog will have a theme.
-Know any young people who would like to contribute?
-Email: cesca.priestley@ bathwells.
+It can be a short video, an article, photo, artwork, or poem.
+It's for young people to read and adults to interact with too.
+Each blog will have a theme or a question such as the environment or mental health.
+Know any young people you think would like to contribute?
+Email cesca.priestley@bathwells.anglican.org

-anglican.org